marcobellaccini/JEA-AdmComm/README.md

 - DOMAIN\GROUP is the group of the users that will be granted permission to run the program with administrative privileges (**in the form DOMAIN\GROUP** - you can use .\GROUP for local groups)
 - PATH_TO_TGTEXE is the full path of the executable to launch with administrative rights
 - PATH_TO_PSEXEC64 is the full path of the PsExec64 executable (32 bit systems are not supported!)
+- **you'll have to enclose strings containing spaces in this combo of quotation marks: "'I CONTAIN SPACES'"**

 This will install the PowerShell module, configure JEA in the right way and create a nice link (with name beginning with "ADM_") in the same folder where INSTALL.ps1 is located.